5stars217/5stars217.github.io/_posts/2023-08-09-red-teaming-and-bug-bounty-with-ml-models.md

 - **Model Typosquatting & general watering holes**
   - Other techniques for compromising pipelines via models.

+- **good ol social engineering**
+   - Capitalizing on the AI Hype.

-I took a ‘scattergun’ approach, and tried all these techniques.
+I took a ‘scattergun’ approach, and tried all these techniques, basically all at once, against a wide variety of targets.

 > Note that models don’t just need to be utilized for initial access, they’re a great place to pivot to, to persist, or as an end-goal.
 After stepping through these techniques we’ll cover ways of injecting malware (namely c2 implants) into models.
 We'll also discuss what that looks like, and what you can expect to find in these environments.
 Hint: it’s the good stuff!